nsjames/totem-mods/README.md

 <summary>Click to see details</summary>

 **Setup:**
-- `wrapper::setup` - Must be called to set up the wrapping configuration:
+- `mod::setup` - Must be called to set up the wrapping configuration:
   - `totem_ticker` - The totem ticker to set up wrapping for
   - `wrappable_ticker` - The underlying token ticker that can be wrapped
   - `wrappable_contract` - The contract of the underlying token that can be wrapped